 Overcoming Anticipatory Stress

 Leaders can play a large role in helping individuals to overcome anticipatory stress.
-One of the best things leaders can do is to actually focus on prevention rather than cure, through creating safe and supportive environments.
+One of the best things leaders can do is to actually focus on prevention rather than cure.
+They can do this through creating safe and supportive environments.
 Other things leaders can do include speaking to the individuals in their teams on a regular basis and exploring potential sources of anticipatory stress.
-When specific sources of this stress are identified, leaders can help coach their individuals through their stress through effective questioning techniques.
+When specific sources of this stress are identified, leaders can help coach their individuals through their stress through.
+To do this they should use effective, supportive questioning techniques.
 They can also help by reiterating the supportive and psychologically safe working environment of the team.
 Alternatively, they could help manage the individual’s workload in an effort to mitigate specific events, if the levels of stress associated with them are too high.

 What Situational Stress feels like